xlthlx/site-toolkit/readme.txt

 = Archives =
 1. Remove Archive Title Prefix: Removes the prefix in the archive title.
-2. Redirect Attachments Pages: Redirects the attachment pages to the homepage.
+2. Redirect Attachments Pages: Redirects the attachment pages to the file url.
 3. Redirect Archives: Redirects authors archive, dates archive, tags archive to the homepage.

 = Dashboard =